iPXE

 Check to see if any input is available on any console.

-Definition: console.c:54
+Definition: console.c:55

 void cpu_nap(void)

-Sleep until next CPU interrupt.
+Sleep with interrupts enabled until next CPU interrupt.

 void step(void)